tlhumphrey2/EasyFastHPCCoAWS/README.md

 2015/06/25 Added htpasswd authentication.<br />
 2015/06/29 added Can select HPCC Platform<br />
+2015/07/01 Fixed bug in calculation of masterGlobalSize ( finalConfigureHPCC.sh)<br />

 The following is a conversion to markdown of the EasyFastHPCCOnAWS.pdf that is in this repository.